ortizimo/Batch-3DS-Decrypter-2025.09.26/README.md

 3. IT RENAMES .CCI TO .3DS THEN IT DOES ITS OWN THING AND AT THE END, DELETES THE ORIGINAL ENCRYPTED FILES.
 4. WARNING!
 MAKE SURE YOU HAVE A BACKUP BEFORE YOU START!
 5. IT REQUIRES CTRTOOL.EXE, DECRYPT.EXE AND MAKEROM.EXE TO WORK (NOT INCLUDED)

+INSTRUCTIONS:
+1. Find and download CTRTOOL.EXE, DECRYPT.EXE and MAKEROM.EXE and my batch file here and place them into a single folder.
+2. Drop the encrypted .n3ds ROM in the same folder.
+3. Run the batch file and wait until completed.
+4. If it doesn't work, then there's something wrong with the ROM.
+Try another one from somewhere else.